ndbls/unholy_win32/README.md

 No traditional methods of code injection are required in these examples, all of this can be done without having to leave your local program.
 No need to create a DLL or use an injector.

-Unholy Win32 also has everything one would expect from a regular memory hacking library,
+Unholy Win32 also has everything one would expect from a regular memory debugging library,
   - Hooking of local and remote functions
   - Scanning of local and remote process memory space
   - Utilities for easy manipulation of remote process memory